Free Shipping on Orders over $75 to the Contiguous US

 Middle and high school students can do all of the above and compare what has changed since their last observation, make predictions about what will be different tomorrow, and describe how their previous predictions were correct or erroneous.

-For each day have your students draw and label the experiment as well as make observations about what has changed.
+For each day, have your students draw and label the experiment, and make observations about what has changed.
 Making predictions about what will happen next is a useful step to include in this portion as well.
 Introduce the vocabulary words as appropriate to facilitate labeling.

 Collect all your supplies.
 Wash all trays with hot soapy water and dry.